 Is crossed laterality associated with academic achievement and intelligence?

-A systematic review
+A systematic review and meta-analysis

 Marta Ferrero, Gillian West, & Miguel A. Vadillo

 As explained in the main text, the studies included in the present systematic review relied on a wide variety of tests to measure the lateral dominance of different parts of the body, not all of them equally reliable and valid.
 There is abundant literature about the differences between questionnaires and behavioural tasks, mainly in relation to the measure of handedness.
 Although the lateral preferences reported on questionnaires tend to agree with behavioural measures –and test-retest reliability is satisfactory in both cases– the validity of the former seems to be more limited [1] A detailed description of all the behavioural tasks used in each study is beyond the scope of the present article.
 However, in the following sections we offer a brief description of the tests and measures employed in the studies included in the systematic review.